tarof429/stuckathome/linux/README.md

 files -rw localhost:/nfsdata
 ```

-Retart autofs service.
+Restart autofs service.
 Then type `cd /data/files/ to access the NFS mount.

 autofs can also handle wildcards in case we don't want to specify multiple directories.
 For example, let's say linda and anna have their home directories set to /home/users/linda and /home/users/anna.
 We want to make sure that while these users access their home directory, autofs is used to mount the NFS shares /users/linda and /users/anna from the same server.